Lecronomy/omnirooms2/README.md

-# omnirooms2
+# Omnirooms
-A chat app with infinite rooms (second attempt)
+A chat app with infinite rooms (second attempt).
+WIP